adonisjs/v6-docs/content/docs/basics/vite.md

+---
+summary: Learn how to use Vite to bundle frontend assets in AdonisJS applications.
+---

 # Vite

 AdonisJS uses [Vite](https://vitejs.dev/) to bundle the frontend assets of your applications.
 We provide an official integration that performs all the heavy lifting required to integrate Vite with a backend framework like AdonisJS.
 It includes: